Graduate Online Program Early Childhood: Inclusive Education and Curriculum and Instruction

 MMastersLocationsOnlineTotal Credits45Start TermAny

-Early Childhood: Inclusive Education and Curriculum and Instruction Online Masters Degree: Why PSU?
+Early Childhood: Inclusive Education and Curriculum and Instruction Master's Degree: Why PSU?

 Online Learning: Develop skills in virtual communication.
 Collaborate with colleagues from around the nation and globe.

-Action Research: Inquire into a question or problem in your professional work that you feel passionate about though the culminating action research sequence.
+Action Research: Inquire into a question or problem in your professional work that you feel passionate about through the culminating action research sequence.

 Innovative Practice: The program draws on the practice of educators at the Helen Gordon Child Development Center.
 Our curriculum includes anti-bias and inquiry-based education.
 Internships and practicum experiences can be arranged.